Vimux/Amnix/README.md

 ### Web App Manifest

-[Web App Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/) is a simple json file with basic site info like name, description, icons, etc. This file tells the browser about your web application and how it should behave when "installed" on the users mobile device or desktop.
+[Web App Manifest](https://developers.google.com/web/fundamentals/web-app-manifest/) is a simple json file with basic site info like name, description, icons, etc. This file tells the browser about your web application and how it should behave when "installed" (PWA) on the users mobile device or desktop.

-To activate Web App Manifest you need to specify `[Params.Manifest]` parameters in your site config file.
-Add next block in the config file:
+To activate Web App Manifest you need to define `MANIFEST` custom output format & specify `[Params.Manifest]` parameters in your site config file.

+First of all, you should define `MANIFEST` custom output format:

 ```toml
 [outputFormats]